seung-lab/SEAMLeSS/training/README.md

 * `aug.py` : Augmentation code is here, along with some augmentation-specific convenience functions for rotating things, specialized random sampling, and mask generation.
 Key players are `aug_stacks`, which performs what we refer to as **non-invertible** augmentation to a sequence of stacks of shape (1,H,D,D).
 That is, we don't 'undo' this augmentation when we compute the loss.
 The augmentation will be consistent across stacks, except that the first item in the sequence will be 'cut' randomly (to simulate inconsistent edges).
 This method is used to jitter a stack of EM images along with its masks.
 The jitter includes translation, slight rotation, and slight scaling.
 This process allows us to control the size of the displacements that net is trained on.
 On the other hand, `aug_input` performs **invertible** augmentation to a single slice (*not a stack*).
 This augmentation includes missing data cutouts, brightness cutouts, tiling and periodic contrasting augmentation, and general brightness augmentation.

-* `helpers.py` is a conglomeration of various general tools that are used across the project.
+* `helpers.py` : A conglomeration of various general tools that are used across the project.
 These include wrapper function for saving images or gifs, our custom archive loader, and more.

+* `loss.py` : Our loss functions and corresponding wrapper functions.
+For example, calling loss.smoothness_penalty('jacob') will return a smoothness penalty function that computes the smoothness using the approximate discrete centered Jacobian of the vector field.
+Supported loss functions are 'lap', 'jacob', 'cjacob', and 'tv'. 'lap' uses the deviation of the vector from the average of its four neighbors as its penalty contribution, and 'tv' uses the [total variation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7570266) of the field, which is basically the jacobian but using the absolute size of the difference vectors rather than the square.

+* `stack_dataset.py` : A wrapper around the PyTorch Dataset class that provides some small extra functionality, namely loading from h5 archives.

+* `cv_sampler.py` : Some wrappers around CloudVolume.
+Is used only by `gen_stack` to generate datasets.

+* `gen_stack.py` : Provides functionality for generating datasets by sampling from CloudVolume datasets.
+Our datasets are h5 binary data archives.
+Run `python gen_stack.py -h` to see the parameters that the script accepts.
+Basically, specify a bounding box within a NG path, and you'll get a dataset.

+* `combine_h5.py` : So you've run `gen_stack` on several different volumes, but you want to train on all of that data at once.
+Because `stack_dataset` supports h5 archives with multiple datasets in them, we can run `python combine_h5.py NEW_COMBINED_DATASET_NAME SOURCE_DATASET1.h5 SOURCE_DATASET2.h5 ...`.
+This will generate NEW_COMBINED_DATASET_NAME.h5, which contains a dataset for each of the inputs, wrapped into one file (**fair warning: because you have to load each dataset in order to combine it, this can take several minutes to run; stand up and use your muscles or something**)

+* `requirements.txt` : The dependencies of the project.
+We recommend using a virtualenv (with Python 2) and installing the dependencies as `pip install -r requirements.txt`.

 ## Training